mCRL2org/mCRL2/doc/sphinx/source/user_manual/tutorial/machine/index.rst

 vending machine, a user ``User`` interacting with a machine ``Mach``.
 By way of this example we will encounter the basic ingredients of mCRL2.
-In the first variation of the vending machine, a very primitive machine, and user, are specified.
+In the first variation of the vending machine, a very primitive machine and user, are specified.
 Some properties are verified.
 In the second variation non-determinism is considered and, additionally, some visualization and comparison tools from the toolset are illustrated.
 The third variation comes closer to a rudimentary